dervishe-/GenBerry/README.md

 UPDATE:

+* 28/07/2016: The three images are up to date
+			  The rPi 3 is supported
+			  Possibility to choose f2fs filesystem for the root partition

-* 03/07/2016: The two base images are up to date (with the last glibc) and there is a default user (genberry)
+* 03/07/2015: The two base images are up to date (with the last glibc) and there is a default user (genberry)